Lime Lighter Technical Support and Tips

 - The Lime Lighter pedal can be simulated using the computer keyboard:

-- End = forward,
+- End = forward

 - Shift+End = backward

-- Control+End = back to forward repeat.
+- Control+End = back to previous forward repeat or top of piece

 - Windows Magnifier will only run in docked mode with the Lime Lighter and